kulcsarrudolf/pasztor.at/content/blog/2019-06-12-monocultures.md

 categories: blog
 date: "2019-06-12T00:00:00Z"
 publishDate: "2019-06-12T00:00:00Z"
-excerpt: Monocultures already caused the death of one strand of banana.
+summary: Monocultures already caused the death of one strand of banana.
 What can we learn from it in IT?
-fbimage: /assets/img/monocultures.png
+fbimage: posts/monocultures.png
-googleimage: /assets/img/monocultures.png
+googleimage: posts/monocultures.png
-preview: /assets/img/monocultures.jpg
+preview: posts/monocultures.jpg
 sharing:
   discord: '@everyone What''s similar between bananas and your IT setup?
 Both can
     have monocultures, and both could be a problem!'